zackdraws/zackdraws.github.io/README.md

 ## 2. index_2025_Vertical_w_sidebar.html
 ![Vertical_w_Sidebar_Preview](example_images/index_2025_Vertical_w_Sidebar.png)

-- this is a template design that has the sidebar to the left side and follows with the art samples
+- this is a template design that has the sidebar to the left side and follows with the art samples.
 ## 3. HTML Structure

 ### HTML